National Contingency Plan Subpart J

 - Miscellaneous oil spill control agents

 Sorbents are defined in the National Contingency Plan Subpart J, but the regulation does not require their inclusion on the NCP Product Schedule if they meet the regulatory definition.
 Manufacturers may write a letter with confidential business information to EPA and receive an official letter stating that their product meets the regulatory definition of a sorbent.
 This letter can be shared with the Federal On-Scene Coordinator of an oil spill to verify the sorbent composition.
-Chemical sorbents are classified as Miscellaneous Oil Spill Control Agents on the NCP Product Schedule.
+Chemical-based sorbents are classified as Miscellaneous Oil Spill Control Agents on the NCP Product Schedule.
 Sorbents must always be removed from oil spills and be disposed of properly.

 Note: Products may be eligible for recognition by EPA's Safer Choice (previously the Design for the Environment) program as a safer oil spill treatment.
 The Safer Choice program labels products that have met its stringent criteria for human health and environmental safety.